arebus93/TFG/README.md

-Raspberry Pi Monitoring Panel
+DOMOlabo B105
 ===================

 This project consist on a Node.js-based Raspberry Pi monitoring panel that allows to check the temperature, presence, light, Battery, Power Consumption, Presure, Humidity.

-This is a very useful web app for checking the status not only of the B105 lab but also of a complete university campus .
+This is a very useful web app for checking the status not only of the B105 lab but also of a complete university campus.

 # Author